messagerie-melanie2/Courrielleur-Sources/docs/contributing/how_to_submit_a_patch.rst

    Bug 123456 - Change this thing to work better by doing something. r=reviewers

-The ``r=reviewers`` part is optional; if you are using Phabricator, Lando will add it automatically based on who actually granted review, and in any case the person who does the final check-in of the patch will make sure it's added.

 The text of the message should be what you did to fix the bug, not a description of what the bug was.
 If it is not obvious why this change is appropriate, then `explain why in the commit